 This full review will cover all of the Rise of the Resistance details, including the following topics:

 - What kind of ride is Rise of the Resistance?

-- How to secure a boarding group for Star Wars: Rise of the Resistance.
-(New Boarding Pass Procedures for 2021)
+- Do I need a boarding group for Rise of the Resistance?

 - What if you don’t receive a boarding group?